Av-sek/api-profiler/README.md

 - ✅ Logs detailed SQL queries executed per request.
 - ✅ Color-coded, structured, and readable output.
 - ✅ Works with existing Django projects out of the box.
-- ✅ Installs as a global CLI: `profile 8000`
+- ✅ Installs as a global CLI: `profile run`

 ---